-Join my free course on Finding a Profitable Business Idea, I'll walk you through the process of uncovering your interests, evaluating both your soft and hard skills, then combining them together to identify meaningful business opportunities that'll keep you motivated in the long run.
+Join my free course on Finding a Profitable Business Idea, I’ll walk you through the process of uncovering your interests, evaluating both your soft and hard skills, then combining them together to identify meaningful business opportunities that’ll keep you motivated (more than just the next motivational quote) in the long run.

 Don’t fall into the trap of following your passions, either.

 I firmly believe that “follow your passion,” is the worst career advice we’ve ever been given.
 Your passion isn’t this elusive, magical calling that sits out there in the vast unknown, waiting to be discovered one day.